contember/docs/docs/tenant/memberships.md

 title: Memberships
 ---

 An identity can be a member of any project with some role and optionally variables assigned.
 This is called a membership.
-You have to be a project admin (or a superadmin) to manage project memberships.
+A project admin (and a superadmin) can manage project memberships by default, you can also setup [Tenant ACL permissions](/schema/acl.md#tenant-permissions) for other user roles.

 ## Creating a project membership